Ebazhanov/linkedin-skill-assessments-quizzes/python/python-quiz.md

     return a + b
 ```

+**Explanation:** Use """ to start and end the docstring and use >>> to represent the output.
+If you write this correctly you can also run the doctest using build-in doctest module

 #### Q40.
 Suppose a Game class inherits from two parent classes: BoardGame and LogicGame.
 Which statement is true about the methods of an object instantiated from the Game class?

 - [ ] When instantiating an object, the object doesn't inherit any of the parent class's methods.